readthedocs/readthedocs.org/docs/dev/design/file-tree-diff.rst

   Could be a feature request for rclone.
 - Detect changes in sections of HTML files.
   We could re-use the code we have for search indexing.
-- Expand to other file types?
+- Expand to other file types
-- Integrate with addons?
-- Allow doing a diff between versions of different projects?
+- Allow doing a diff between versions of different projects